-Thyroid gland present in front of our neck releases thyroid hormones that help our body in maintaining daily essential metabolic activities.
-Post pregnancy, due to reasons mentioned below, its functions get modified and it can lead to both hyperthyroidism as well as hypothyroidism.
+The thyroid gland present in front of our neck releases thyroid hormones that help our body in maintaining daily essential metabolic activities.
+Post-pregnancy, due to the reasons mentioned below, its functions get modified and it can lead to both hyperthyroidism as well as hypothyroidism.
 Hyperthyroidism is seen in the first phase, leading to hypothyroidism later on.

 Your risk of developing postpartum thyroiditis is more if:

 It is usually a self-limiting condition that gets resolved on its own with time but in 1 of 5 women, if left untreated, can lead to permanent hypothyroidism.

 Women with postpartum thyroiditis have a high chance of developing postpartum depression.

 The first phase is hyperthyroidism and takes place between 1st to 6th months.
 There are no specific symptoms in the initial weeks.
 So most women despite having hyperthyroidism may not even know it.
 But some may experience sudden anxiety, wt loss, feeling warm, palpitations, and excessive hair loss.

 In the second phase i.e., hypothyroidism, lasting up to 1 year.
 Patients complain of weight gain, depression, unexplained lethargy, constipation, intolerance to cold, etc.